 Tips to ace a promotional interview

-- Prepare in advance
+1. Prepare in advance

-- Let people know
+2. Let people know

 It might be smart to let any direct seniors or supervisors know of your decision.
 Not only will that make your intentions clear, but also deter any friction that may appear later during the interview.

-- Do not shift your focus
+3. Do not shift your focus

 Continue paying attention to your current position and doing your job well.
-The success of a promotional interview may depend heavily on your behaviour and performance at work just before and after the interview.
+The success of a promotional interview may depend heavily on your behavior and performance at work just before and after the interview.

-- Highlight your strengths and aspirations
+4. Highlight your strengths and aspirations

 Make sure you express your interests and confidence in doing that.
 Also be clear about your personal and professional goals, along with a vision for your company.

-- Be humble
+5. Be humble

-Overconfidence can creep in anytime before, during or after the interview – and actually ruin your chances at landing the promotion.
+Overconfidence can creep in anytime before, during, or after the interview – and actually, ruin your chances at landing the promotion.

-The information received by exiting employees can provide insight into individual work experiences or reflect upon the company’s work environment and practices.
+The information received by the employees who are leaving can provide insight into individual work experiences or reflect upon the company’s work environment and practices.

 Tips to ace an exit interview

-- Do not ignore it
+1. Do not ignore it

 Exit interviews may not seem useful to you but your feedback can be very valuable for the workplace you were a part of.
 Do not avoid appearing for it or giving your responses on time.

-- Be honest
+2. Be honest

 Your views and suggestions can make a lot of difference to how the company operates and treats employees who remain or join after you.
 Be truthful about your experience and do not fabricate facts or events.

-- Provide constructive criticism
+3. Provide constructive criticism

 Exit interviews are an opportunity to give back to the institution.
-Make sure you make productive statements and provide feedback which can be used by the company to create and implement better norms and policies.
+Make sure you make productive statements and provide feedback that can be used by the company to create and implement better norms and policies.

-- Do not be petty
+4. Do not be petty

 Even if you do not leave the company on good terms, do not behave bitterly or negatively.
 Refrain from personal attacks and offensive comments.
-Instead air your grievances as formally and politely as possible.
+Instead, air your grievances as formally and politely as possible.

-- Do not burn down bridges
+5. Do not burn down bridges

 Your colleagues and professional networks are valuable.
 Even if there is little chance of working with them again, it is advisable to not behave wildly and cut off all ties.

 In conclusion, interviews are a very crucial part of your career.
 Sometimes how you behave and act in an interview is much more important than the skills and degrees you possess.
-So, make sure you do prepare for your upcoming interviews.